Troy man pleads guilty to mail fraud in federal court

 A sentencing hearing will be scheduled in the coming months.
 At that hearing, Hinson will face a maximum sentence of 20 years in prison, along with substantial fines and restitution.

-“Mr. Hinson has a checkered history of engaging in securities fraud schemes,” said Stewart.
+“Mr. Hinson has a checkered history of engaging in securities fraud schemes,” said United States Attorney Stewart.
 “I commend the work of the investigators and prosecutors who unraveled the brazen schemes at issue in this case, thus protecting the public from falling victim to Hinson’s lies.”

 “Jesse Morgan Hinson has worked hard to build a horrible reputation of deceiving folks,” said Alabama Securities Commission Chief Deputy Director Amanda Senn.
 “We encourage everyone to research who you invest your hard-earned money with to avoid career criminals like Hinson, who has left a path of financial devastation and destruction in his wake.”